Effective October 1, 2018 | Last Update November 6, 2023

 Skytap as a GDPR Data Processor

-Skytap primarily provides its customers with hosting infrastructure, has limited knowledge of customer data within that infrastructure, and only processes hosted data in accordance with the customer’s instructions.
-Skytap is a Processor of hosted data.
-The customer is the Controller for that hosted data.
+Skytap primarily provides its customers with virtualized hosting infrastructure, has limited knowledge of customer data within that infrastructure, and only processes hosted data in accordance with the customer’s instructions.
+Skytap is a Processor of hosted customer data.
+The customer is the Controller for that hosted customer data.

 Similarly, Skytap has no direct control over the data collected by its customers.
 Skytap customers choose the geographical regions for the storage of data for which they are the Controller, are directly responsible for the security, configuration, and administration of their Skytap environments, and are responsible for adhering to legal and regulatory requirements for the data which they collect and process as a Controller.